 The Si4362 supports different modulation options and can be used in various configurations to tailor the device to any specific application or legacy system for drop in replacement.
-The modulation and configuration options are set in API property, MODEM MOD TYPE.
-Refer to the API documentation for details on modem-related properties.
+The modulation and configuration options are set in API property, MODEM_MOD_TYPE.
+A complete description can be found in "AN625: Si446x API Descriptions".